nallen05/old-norse/README.md

 ## (2) UX speed & precision timing

 Timing is critical to games.
+Even klunky prototypes.
 Speed & responsiveness are important to any kind of user application.

-Design goals:
+The Old Norse design goals are:
  1. 60fps animation (assumes normal screen size)
  2. Update screen in under 16ms after user input (local, before factoring in network latency)
  3. High-precision control of timings & interactive behavior